Bengal1/The-Effect-of-Dataset-Type-on-Artwork-Classification/README.md

 these project files contain a file of "csv file creator" which help prepering the data for training.

-#### WikiArt Notes:
+### WikiArt Notes:

-1.The WikiArt dataset can be used only for non-commercial research purpose.
+1. The WikiArt dataset can be used only for non-commercial research purpose.

-2.The images in the WikiArt dataset were obtained from WikiArt.org.
+2. The images in the WikiArt dataset were obtained from WikiArt.org.
 The authors are neither responsible for the content nor the meaning of these images.

-3.By using the WikiArt dataset, you agree to obey the terms and conditions of https://www.wikiart.org/.
+3. By using the WikiArt dataset, you agree to obey the terms and conditions of https://www.wikiart.org/.

 ## Models